nus-cs2103/website-base/admin/tp-pe-fragment.md

 <box type="important" >

-****Yes, that can be better!**** For each bug report you receive, if you think a software engineer who takes pride in their own work would say "yes, that can be better!", accept it graciously, even if you can come up with _some_ argument to justify the current behavior. <br>
+****Yes, that can be better!**** For each bug report you receive, if you think a software engineer who takes pride in their own work would say "yes, that can be better!", accept it graciously, even if you can come up with _some_ BS argument to justify the current behavior. <br>
   Even when you still want to defend the current behavior, instead of pretending that the behavior was a deliberate choice to begin with, you can say something like,
   > "Thanks for raising this.
 Indeed, it didn't occur to us.
 But now that we have thought about it, we still feel ..."